MathewChanda/DiscoverNews/README.md

 Although I had a bit experience using React, I was not familar with any concepts relating to UI/UX design.
 Through further research on Google, I stumbled upon Material-UI design docs and Adobe XD.
 Quickly, I designed the front-end of DiscoverNews in Adobe XD and learned how to place React Components in the correct place to build a better user-experience!
 Finally, I learned how to budget time and energy for DiscoverNews while working a full-time Software Engineering job by planning deadlines to complete key features of DiscoverNews.

 ## Future Features of DiscoverNews
-I would like to apply many exciting features to improve finding new articles around the world :
+In the next iteration of DiscoverNews, I would like to implement many exciting features to improve the experience of finding new articles around the world :
 * Firebase for user authentication with Google Sign-in
 * Bookmarking favorite articles
 * User History of viewing different articles